Eternal Flame (Belgrade): Design

 The entire sculptural-spatial composition was designed by the sculptors brothers Svetomir and Svetozar Radović, and architects Marko Stevanović and Miodrag Cvijić.
 However, Mirjana Marković had the final say.
 The monument consists of a 27 m tall concrete obelisk, topped with a 5 m bronze fire sculpture from which an eternal flame protrudes.
 The bronze representation of the flame weights 5 tons.
 The gas for the eternal flame was supplied by the company "Energogas" and the two gas tanks, fenced by wire, are located left from the monument.
-The flame has been out of work since October 2000.

 The corners of the pedestal were originally decorated with 4 searchlights ("light cannons"), mounted on the base of the obelisk.
 Their light beams intersected above the bronze torch on top of the composition, beaming into the sky to the height of 20 km.
 Before the lights were activated in 2000, as Serbia previously had no such light beams in open space, the Belgrade air traffic control had to be notified.
 The lights were later stolen.